Best price from 50 shops

 Puma Turin History

-One of the most distinguished shoe and sportswear brands, Puma started off with a soccer shoe called the Atom.
-The shoe was the first soccer boot that had studs screwed into the outsole for better traction on the field.
+One of the most distinguished shoe and sportswear brands, Puma started with a soccer shoe called the "Atom."
+It was the first soccer shoe that had studs screwed into the outsole for better traction on the field.
 This started Puma's path as one of the first and foremost producers of superior soccer shoes.

 In 1957, Puma successfully patented the “Formstrip.”
 This almost unassuming overlay was instrumental in giving Puma shoes exceptional hold and support.
 It is now a trademark of Puma that is almost present in all the shoes they produce.

-Fast forward to this year, Puma’s affinity for soccer shoes, albeit with a more lifestyle flair continues in the unveiling of the Puma Turin.
+Fast forward to recent years, Puma’s affinity for soccer shoes, albeit with a more lifestyle flair continues in the unveiling of the Puma Turin sneakers.
 The now famous and bold Formstrip still covers the sides of this shoe.
 The Puma Turin is basically a fusion of the things that have made Puma such a major player in the lifestyle and performance footwear categories.

-- The Puma Turin has a suede variation called as the Puma Turin Suede.
+- The Puma Turin men’s shoes have a suede variation called the Puma Turin Suede.
 Other Turin variations include the Puma Turin NL, the Puma Turin JR, the Turin Preschool, and the Turin AC Kids.